Dynamic tables in Snowflake

 Creating an aggregated dynamic table

-On top of this fact table, an aggregated fact F_DYNAMIC_SALES_AGGREGATE
+On top of this fact table, an aggregated fact F_DYNAMIC_SALES_AGGREGATE is created.

 SELECT